knowron/docs/docs/Features/Articles/article_voice_capture.en.md

 ## How to access the feature

 Currently, only editors (or equivalent) and above can capture documents by voice.
-Please contact your system admin if you believe you should have access to this feature.
+Please contact your system administrator if you believe you should have access to this feature.

 You can access the Voice Input feature in the same way you can create any new article.
 - Log into the Control Suite